Dynamic-Capital/Dynamic-Capital/docs/DEPLOYMENT.md

   `SITE_URL`, `NEXT_PUBLIC_SITE_URL`, `ALLOWED_ORIGINS`, and
   `MINIAPP_ORIGIN` globally, on the `dynamic-capital` service, and on any static site components.
+- `--context` – doctl context to run commands against (defaults to the active context).
 - `--zone` – DNS zone to import.
 Defaults to the site URL host.
 - `--zone-file` – Override the zone file path (defaults to `dns/<zone>.zone`).